 Comedians have become public intellectuals in the popular imagination, so maybe some charity is in order.
-We should be open to the possibility that Kimmel has deep and hidden reservoirs of knowledge on risk-adjustment programs, the Medicaid expansion, or per capita caps.
+We should be open to the possibility that Kimmel has considered opinions on risk-adjustment programs, the Medicaid expansion, or per capita caps.
 After all, Kimmel has, in the words of CNN, become the “conscience of the health care fight.”
 It’s not hard to see why: Kimmel has a moving family story to tell, a huge audience, and an unmistakable gift for the big screen.
 His infant son Billy has a heart condition that required surgery soon after birth and, like any father, Kimmel takes his son’s well-being seriously.

 But his genuinely scary experience represents the sum total of his health-care education, as far as one can tell.
 Months ago, Kimmel told Billy’s story before pivoting swiftly to Republicans’ attempts to reform the Affordable Care Act.
 The point was obvious: Republicans would not mind seeing Billy, or at least children like him with poorer parents, die.
 Kimmel deemed inhumane any provision that would weaken the Affordable Care Act’s regulations prohibiting insurers from charging higher premiums for those with pre-existing conditions, and Kimmel said that while he can obviously afford to pay his son’s bills, other parents might not be able to.
 Thus a comedian became the public face of perhaps the toughest issue facing legislators today.